shinaushin/PrefixInfixPostfixConversion/README.md

 PrefixInfixPostfixConversion
 ============================

-first android application. converts expression between prefix (polish), infix, postfix (reverse polish) notation
+first android application I've made. converts mathematical expressions between prefix (polish), infix, postfix (reverse polish) notation and can also find the answer. also provide practice problems and solutions.